 Little Bloomers Day Care Center was originally built and established in 1996 and provided excellence in child care in the Eau Claire area under the original owner/operators for nearly 22 years.
 In 2017, Terry and Cathy Svihovec purchased the center with the goal of maintaining this reputation while continuing to look for new and exciting ways to offer a nurturing, caring and fun environment for children to grow in their physical, emotional, and intellectual development.

-Terry and Cathy also have a daughter, Brooke, who is 10 years old and enjoys coming to the center to play with friends and "help out".
+Terry and Cathy also have a daughter, Brooke, who enjoys coming to the center to play with friends and "help out".